The ABCs of Investing in Sri Lankan Real Estate

 - Settling legal dues if you are a foreigner

-- Setting up a company for the transaction to be made through (if required)
+- Registering a company for the transaction to be made through (if required)

-- Setting up a company bank account for funds to be transferred through (if required)
+- Opening up a company bank account for funds to be transferred through (if required)

 - Preparing the Power of Attorney, if you wish to allow someone else to sign on your behalf

-A lawyer will typically charge 0.5% of the lease amount if the property is obtained under a lease and if it is purchased he charges 2-3% for documentation.
+A lawyer will typically charge 1% – 3% of the amount if the property is obtained under a lease or purchase, for documentation.

 Step 3: Gather your funds